TritonDataCenter/rfd/rfd/0027/README.md

     ...
 ```

-The Metric Agent caches values and allows for a configurable expiration/TTL.
+The Agent caches values and allows for a configurable expiration/TTL.
 Metrics are always be retrievable, however they will remain unchanged for the
 duration of the cached value TTL.
 Metric Agent collection will only be made if a
 cached value does not exist or the currently cached value is expired.

-The Metric Agent should support an operator configurable global minimum polling
+The Agent should support an operator configurable global minimum polling
 frequency.
 This will allow an operator to dial back metric collection on an
 overloaded compute node and potentially avoid stopping the Metric Agent.